msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.

 = 4.13.2 =
 * New feature: Adds support for Avada Live Search.
 * New feature: Adds support for Fibo Search.